syncfusion-content/maui-docs/MAUI/Linear-Gauge/getting-started.md

 3. Select the project location, type the project name and press enter.
 4. Then choose **Create project.**

-## Step 2: Install the Syncfusion MAUI Linear Gauge NuGet Package
+## Step 2: Install the Syncfusion MAUI Gauges NuGet Package

 1. In **Solution Explorer,** right-click the project and choose **Manage NuGet Packages.**
 2. Search for [Syncfusion.Maui.Gauges](https://www.nuget.org/packages/Syncfusion.Maui.Gauges/) and install the latest version.